 Typically, most Bible versions arrange the books of the Bible by theme.

 - Historical – ex: Genesis, Exodus, Leviticus, 1 and 2 Kings, 1 and 2 Chronicles

 - Poetic – ex: Psalms, Proverbs, Ecclesiastes

 - Prophetic – ex: Isaiah, Jeremiah, Ezekiel, Joel, Amos, Obadiah, Revelation

 - Gospel – Matthew, Mark, Luke, John

 - Epistle: – ex: Galatians, Ephesians, Philippians, 1 and 2 Timothy

 Reading the Bible chronologically helps us to understand more of the historical context because we are reading each book of the Bible according to the timeline of events that took place throughout history.

-What is the Chronological Order of the Bible?
+What is the Chronological Reading List of the Bible?